-Going deeper, some speculate that the emotional element of this scenario is the most common cause of this disorder.
+Going deeper, some speculate that the emotional element of this scenario is the most common cause of the disorder.

 That, in turn, causes the muscles of the TMJ region to contract.
-This contraction causes an even greater increase in emotional stress in the nervous system.
+And the contraction causes an even greater increase in emotional stress in the nervous system.

 To name a few, some of these activities may include the following: